-- II) Login method for e-Voting for shareholders other than Individual shareholders holding securities in demat mode and shareholders holding securities in physical mode. - (A) Members whose email IDs are registered with the Company/ Depository Participants (s), will receive an email from KFintech which will include details of E-Voting Event Number (EVEN), USER ID and password.
-They will have to follow the following process: - i.
-Launch internet browser by typing the URL: https://emeetings.kfintech.com/ - ii.
-Enter the login credentials (i.e. User ID and password).
-In case of physical folio, User ID will be EVEN (E-Voting Event Number) xxxx, followed by folio number.
-In case of Demat account, User ID will be your DP ID and Client ID.
-However, if you are already registered with KFintech for e-voting, you can use your existing User ID and password for casting the vote. - iii.
-After entering these details appropriately, click on "LOGIN". - iv.
-You will now reach password change Menu wherein you are required to mandatorily change your password.
-The new password shall comprise of minimum 8 characters with at least one upper case (A- Z), one lower case (a-z), one numeric value (0-9) and a special character (@, #, \$, etc.,).
-The system will prompt you to change your password and update your contact details like mobile number, email ID etc. on first login.
-You may also enter a secret question and answer of your choice to retrieve your password in case you forget it.
-It is strongly recommended that you do not share your password with any other person and that you take utmost care to keep your password confidential. - v.
-You need to login again with the new credentials. - vi.
-On successful login, the system will prompt you to select the "EVEN" i.e., 'THE SOUTH INDIA PAPER MILLS LIMITED 63rd AGM" and click on "Submit". - vii.
-On the voting page, enter the number of shares (which represents the number of votes) as on the Cutoff Date under "FOR/AGAINST" or alternatively, you may partially enter any number in "FOR" and partially "AGAINST" but the total number in "FOR/AGAINST" taken together shall not exceed your total shareholding as mentioned herein above.
-You may also choose the option ABSTAIN.
-If the Member does not indicate either "FOR" or "AGAINST" it will be treated as "ABSTAIN" and the shares held will not be counted under either head - viii.
-Members holding multiple folios/demat accounts shall choose the voting process separately for each folio/ demat accounts. - ix.
-Voting has to be done for each item of the notice separately.
-In case you do not desire to cast your vote on any specific item, it will be treated as abstained.
-You may then cast your vote by selecting an appropriate option and click on "Submit".
+Login method for remote e-voting for shareholders other than individual shareholders holding securities in demat mode and shareholders holding securities in physical mode.

+- i.
+Initial password is provided in the body of the e-mail. - ii.
+Launch internet browser and type the URL: https://evoting.kfintech.com in the address bar. - iii.
+Enter the login credentials i.e. User ID and password mentioned in your e-mail.
+Your Folio No./DP ID Client ID will be your User ID.
+However, if you are already registered with KFin for e-voting, you can use your existing User ID and password for casting your votes. - iv.
+After entering the correct details, click on LOGIN. - v.
+You will reach the password change menu wherein you are required to mandatorily change your password.
+The new password shall comprise minimum 8 characters with at least one upper case (A-Z), one lower case (a-z), one numeric value (0-9) and a special character (@, #, \$, etc.).
+It is strongly recommended not to share your password with any other person and take utmost care to keep your password confidential. - vi.
+You need to login again with the new credentials. - vii.
+On successful login, the system will prompt you to select the EVENT i.e. THE SOUTH INDIA PAPER MILLS LIMITED 64th AGM and click on Submit. - viii.
+On the voting page, the number of shares (which represents the number of votes) held by you as on the cut-off date will appear.
+If you desire to cast all the votes assenting/dissenting to the resolution, enter all shares and click 'FOR'/'AGAINST' as the case may be or partially in 'FOR' and partially in 'AGAINST', but the total number in 'FOR' and/or 'AGAINST' taken together should not exceed your total shareholding as on the cut-off date.
+You may also choose the option 'ABSTAIN', in which case, the shares held will not be counted under either head. - ix.
+Members holding multiple folios/demat accounts shall choose the voting process separately for each folio/demat account. - x.
+Cast your votes by selecting an appropriate option and click on 'SUBMIT'.
+A confirmation box will be displayed.
+Click 'OK' to confirm, else 'CANCEL' to modify.
+Once you confirm, you will not be allowed to modify your vote subsequently.
+During the voting period, you can login multiple times till you have confirmed that you have voted on the resolution.